-On July 31, 2015, the Company closed the share purchase agreement (the "SPA") with Minco Gold and Minco HK.
-Pursuant to the SPA, the Company purchased all of the issued and outstanding shares of Minco Resources, a whollyowned subsidiary of Minco Gold.
+On July 31, 2015, pursuant to a share purchase agreement (the "SPA") with Minco Gold and Minco HK., the Company purchased all of the issued and outstanding shares of Minco Resources, a wholly-owned subsidiary of

+Minco Gold.
 Minco Resources holds 100% of Minco China, which owns certain subsidiaries, including a 90% interest of Changfu Minco and a 51% interest in Mingzhong.

 Mingzhong, a cooperative joint-venture established among Minco China, Guangdong Geological Bureau, Guangdong Gold Corporation and two private Chinese companies to jointly explore and develop the Changkeng Project, signed a purchase agreement in January 2008 to buy a 100% interest in the Changkeng Permit on the Changkeng Project from 757 Exploration Team.
-The transfer of the Changkeng Permit from 757 Exploration Team to Mingzhong was approved by the MOLAR in 2009.
+The transfer of the Changkeng Permit from 757 Exploration Team to Mingzhong was approved by MOLAR in 2009.

-The Changkeng exploration permit is set to expire on September 10, 2019.
-The Company intends to renew this permit.
+The Changkeng exploration permit expired on September 10, 2019.
+Although the Company has made application to have this permit renewed. it is expected the renewal process will be slow.